na30sebu/NavStudio/README.md

- NavStudio
+NavStudio created by Navar Seery-Bunton

-Free To Use Animation Program made by anyone who'd like to help.
+Free To Use Animation Program made by anyone.
-Lots of bugs still - Not useable yet, just what Phind has given me so far.
+Lots of bugs still - It's getting there!